charliewilliams/C.harl.ie-site/content/_index.md

 ### Mountain Health &bull; 2022-2024
 Lead iOS engineer for a telehealth platform, protecting patient privacy and maintaining uptime for clinician-patient communication.

-### Homer Learning / Speakaboos &bull; 2016-2018
+### Homer Learning / Speakaboos &bull; 2016-18
 Led the mobile engineering team through the transition to Swift and a successful post-acquisition integration.

 ### Jingle+ &bull; 2014
 Physical-modeling shaker app with over half a million downloads.

 ### Shazam &bull; 2012-14
-Owned the listening animations on the world-leading music and TV recognition app during a 4.5-star, 250-million-download expansion with extensive Apple feature placements.
+Designed and coded the 'listening' animations on the world-leading music and TV recognition app during a 4.5-star, 250-million-download expansion with extensive Apple feature placements.

-### SingSmash &bull; 2010-2011
+### SingSmash &bull; 2010-11
 Developed a singing-controlled iOS game featured by BBC Music Magazine, Classic FM, and ITV, celebrated with a 4.5-star rating.

 ## Education